NavinShrinivas/NavinShrinivas/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You have reached my GitHub Dashboard .
 I need to flex a little so under these lines you will see few self defined numbers.
 Feel free to go through my repo and star ones u like :)) .
-Currently I am busy self learning :

-- Rust Lang
-- NASM
- and also working on various other side projects.

- After much deliberation, I have finally settled on my domains of expertise [not even close to an expert yet :/],SYSTEMS PROGRAMMING!Lemme get to work now :)
+Currently I am wokring on my problem solving skills and build cool, stable, fast and scalable applications!

+My domain of preference is Systems Engineering

  <h2>Few things intresting about me:</h2>